Academic Calendar 2024-2025

 Learning Hours: 240 (72 Lecture, 168 Private Study)

-Requirements: Prerequisite ([ENGL 200 and ENGL 290] and registration in an [ENGL Major or Medial Plan]) or (Level 3 or above and registration in an INDG Plan).
+Requirements: Prerequisite (Registration in an ENGL Major or Joint Honours Plan and ENGL 200/6.0 and ENGL 290/3.0) or (Level 3 or above and registration in an INDG Plan).

 Offering Faculty: Faculty of Arts and Science